 How are psychologists qualified?

-In order to practice, psychologists must meet the following requirements:
+In order to practise, psychologists must meet the following requirements:

 - Complete a recognised qualification with a minimum of six years education, training and supervised experience